 1. Reflective Essay

-When completing the Selective Admission application, you will be asked to answer the following two questions in one essay of 300 words or less.
+When completing the Selective Admission application, you will be asked to respond to the following two prompts in one essay of 300 words or less.

-- List your top 3 characteristics that will make you successful as a nursing student and how they will help you become a good Registered Nurse.
+- Provide the top three characteristics that will make you successful as a nursing student and describe how they will help you become a good Registered Nurse.

-- The essay must be in Times New Roman, size 12 font, double-spaced with one inch margins on all sides, with the text aligned to the left only.
+- Double-spaced with one inch margins on all sides, with the text aligned to the left only

-- The file name for essay should include the following information: Essay “career exploration” followed by applicant last name.
+- The file name for the essay should include the following information: Essay-Why I will make a good Nurse, followed by applicant last name

-- Upload the essay as a Word Document when indicated on the online application.
+- Upload the essay as Word Documents where indicated on the online application.